ffund/network-modeling-and-analysis/common-mistakes-simulation/TESTBED.md

 ```

 After an experiment is over, you can process this file with your data analysis tool of choice.
-For your convenience, if you have redirected the output to `router.txt`, you can retrieve the average queue size (in packets) with:
+For your convenience, if you have redirected the output to `router.txt`, you can retrieve the average queue occupancy (in packets) with:

 ```
 cat router.txt | sed 's/\p / /g' | awk  '{ sum += $54 } END { if (NR > 0) print sum / NR }'